HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 ---
-id: Using-Logstash-to-Push-Pod-Logs-to-OpenSearch
+id: logstash_opensearch
-title: Using Logstash to Push Pod Logs to OpenSearch
+title: Using Logstash to push pod logs to OpenSearch
 ---

 ## Introduction